 In the Schedule area, set the patching schedule that will run on the device.
 The Schedule Preview provides a calendar view of the patching schedule.
 See Setting a Patching Schedule.

-After you set the schedule, you can configure Reboot Notifications.
+After you set the schedule, you can configure Restart Notifications.
 Refer to Managing End-User Notifications.

-(Optional) Associate this policy with a group by selecting the plus in the upper right of the page and selecting the desired group(s).
+Associate Groups to associate this policy with the desired group(s).
 When the policy is saved, the group is then assigned to the policy.

 Click Create Policy.